-The Takeaway: Chatbots need to be unified with other touchpoints through a customer engagement hub
+The Solution: Chatbots unified with other touchpoints through a customer engagement hub

-eGain has had chatbot technology since the late 1990s.
-Over the years, we have refined and enhanced the technology, and developed best practices for success.
-Powered by AI technologies such as Machine Learning, Natural Language Processing, and reasoning as well as knowledge, eGain Virtual Assistant™ is also unified with human-assisted channels such as agent chat and proven at scale.
+Powered by AI technologies such as Machine Learning, Natural Language Processing, and reasoning as well as knowledge, eGain’s virtual assistant software, eGain Virtual Assistant™ is also unified with human-assisted channels such as agent chat and proven at scale.

-(Fun fact: Use of digital services has reduced the organization’s paper consumption by 21%.
-As their print costs used to run to €96 million, this alone is a tremendous saving.)
+Fun fact: Use of digital services has reduced the agency’s paper consumption by 21%.
+As their print costs used to run to €96 million, this alone is a tremendous saving.